How Much do Foster Parents Get Paid in Virginia?

 - 13 and over $473

-Think of this as sessional expenses that a growing child may need from one year to the next winter coats boats etc.
+Think of this as sessional expenses that a growing child may need from one year to the following winter, coats, boots, etc.

-Maintenance means payments made on behalf of a child in foster care to cover the cost of (and the cost of providing) food, clothing, shelter, daily supervision, school supplies, a child's personal incidentals, liability insurance with respect to a child, and reasonable travel for the child to visit with family or other caretakers and to remain in his or her previous school placement.
+Maintenance means payments made on behalf of a child in foster care to cover the cost of (and the cost of providing) food, clothing, shelter, daily supervision, school supplies, a child's incidentals, liability insurance concerning a child, and reasonable travel for the child to visit with family or other caretakers and to remain in their previous school placement.

 When looking at this legal definition, you can see it is vast, so always check with your child placing agency (CPA) if you are unsure about an expense.
 With any allowance from the State government or Federal government, a review is mandatory every year; it is customary that if a child's score is above 28 points, an evaluation will take place every 90 days.